orion-cirb/Nuclei_ORF1P/README.md

 * Detect DAPI nuclei and ORF1p cells with Cellpose
 * Keep ORF1p cells with a nucleus only
 * Detect ORF1p dots with Stardist
-* Give various measures in the nucleus, inner nucleus, inner ring, outer ring and cytoplasm
+* Give various measurements in the nucleus, inner nucleus, inner ring, outer ring and cytoplasm

 ### Dependencies